chnm/thatcamp-org/wp-content/plugins/yop-poll/readme.txt

 5. YOP Poll on a page with a custom field defined

 == Changelog ==

+= 5.8.2 =
+* fixed issue with notices showing up on front pages

+= 5.8.1 =
+* fixed security issue
+* fixed issue with multisite
+* compatibility with wordpress 4.7.2

+= 5.8.0 =
+* compatibility with wordpress 4.5.2
+* fixed issue with navigation links on archive page
+* fixed loading issue
+* fixed issue with custom fields

 = 5.7.9 =
 * start date and end date easier to read on the front end